Teaching in MSc and PhD Programs

 Teaching Methodology

-To measure my teaching effectiveness, I often ask students to comment on my teaching style if it improves their interest in my course.
+To measure my teaching effectiveness, I often ask students to comment on my teaching style to determine if it improves their interest in my course.
 I have often adopted this strategy to assess the quality of my presentations at various international and national conferences.
-My pursuit of higher education is partly due to several excellent teachers who taught me the necessary skills to achieve my goals.
+My pursuit of higher education is partly due to the influence of several excellent teachers who taught me the necessary skills to achieve my goals.
 I aim to join the ranks of my excellent teachers and catalyze other students to fulfill their dreams.